-Keep a separate record of the medical expenses of each covered family member, because deductibles (under Standard Option) and benefit maximums (such as those for outpatient physical therapy or preventive dental care) apply separately to each person.
-Save copies of all medical bills, including those you accumulate to satisfy a deductible under Standard Option.
+Keep a separate record of the medical expenses of each covered family member, because deductibles and benefit maximums (such as those for outpatient physical therapy) apply separately to each person.
+Save copies of all medical bills, including those you accumulate to satisfy a deductible.
 In most instances they will serve as evidence of your claim.
 We will not provide duplicate or year-end statements.